Mushran1/Predicting-Glaucoma-and-Heart-Diagnoses-using-Optimal-Sparse-Regression-Trees/README.md

 Selected features include patient demographics, visit details, and diagnostic outcomes.
 Encoding categorical variables enables model analysis.
 EDA techniques such as correlation matrix visualization and dot plots will reveal underlying patterns.
 K-fold cross-validation ensures robust model evaluation.

 ## Modeling Plan
-The OSRT algorithm serves as the primary model, complemented by benchmark models like IAI, Evetree, GUIDE, and CART.
-Evaluation metrics include F-score, number of leaves, depth, and accuracy.
+The OSRT algorithm serves as the primary model, complemented by benchmark models like XGBoost, Random Forest Regressor, SVM,  and CART.
+Evaluation metrics include mean square error, number of leaves, depth, and R square.
 Model performance will be assessed comprehensively to identify strengths and weaknesses.

 ## References